 - Our global network of 22,000 colleagues helps us to be highly visible and valuable member of our local communities.
 In 2021, our community initiatives reached more than 7 million people and since 2017 we have invested £3.9 million in programmes to support the communities where our colleagues live and work

 Our products are financially inclusive and often appeal to consumers who may be underserved by mainstream banking.

-Our personal experience with these consumers has shown us that although they may be very skilled at household budgeting they have typically received no formal financial literacy education which limits their ability to engage with the financial sector.
+Our personal experience with these consumers has shown us that although they may be very skilled at household budgeting they have typically received no formal financial education which limits their ability to engage with the financial sector.

 Framing the issue

 There are varying levels of financial literacy across the markets where our home credit business exists.
 However, as a majority of our home credit customers are underserved by banks and generally have little to no credit history, financial education is an important issue for them.
 Knowing this, IPF has developed financial education programmes over the past 15 years across all the markets in which our home credit business operates.
 These programmes provide the skills, knowledge and confidence necessary for making responsible, informed decisions about long-term financial wellbeing.